backstage/backstage/docs/getting-started/configuration.md

   - You can follow along with the progress, and as soon as every step is finished, you can take a look at your new service

 Achievement unlocked.
-You've set up an installation of the core backstage App, made it persistent, and configured it so you are now able to use software templates.
+You've set up an installation of the core Backstage App, made it persistent, and configured it so you are now able to use software templates.